 - It took 71 years to realise another tunnel was needed to ease congestion, the second tunnel was completed in 1967

-- The Blackwall Tunnel is free to use, no tolls and as yet no congestion zone or ULEZ
+- The Blackwall Tunnel is free to use, with no tolls, and as yet no congestion zone or ULEZ

 - Bus Route 108 runs through the tunnel